jr-weber/TouchHooks2Tuio/README.md

    should be turned on (use the Network menu if needed).
 5. Start up a TUIO-based multitouch app.

+Possible Configuration Issues:

+1. In the Visual Studio 2013 Properties box for the TouchHooks2Tuio project, the Linker -> General -> Additional Library Directories box will show
+   $(QTDIR)\lib, where QTDIR is the name of an environment variable that has the path "C:\Qt\Qt-5.4.1\5.4\msvc2013_opengl" on my machine.
+   You will likely need to either create a QTDIR environment variable or simply replace "$(QTDIR)" with the actual path for your installation of the Qt framework libraries.
+2. Another properties box setting that should be checked is Configuration Properties -> Debugging -> Working Directory.
+The value for Working Directory should be $(OutDir), not $(ProjectDir).
+Setting the working directory to the output directory (the top level Release or Debug directory) will matter when TouchHooks2Tuio is started up through Visual Studio.
+The output directory contains an XML configuration file, Data/Settings/TouchHooks2Tuio.xml that is read in at program startup.
+If the XML configuration file cannot be found, TouchHooks2Tuio will open up a warning box and then use default settings.
+3. If you distribute a release version of TouchHooks2Tuio, you should copy the following Qt Framework dynamic library into the same directory as the executable, as you have no guarantee that these DLLs will be on a non-developer machine:

+       platforms/qwindows.dll
+       icudt53.dll
+       icuin53.dll
+       icuuc53.dll
+       Qt5Core.dll
+       Qt5Gui.dll
+       Qt5Multimedia.dll
+       Qt5Network.dll
+       Qt5Widgets.dll
+       Qt5Xml.dll

+    Note that "qwindows.dll" must be in a subdirectory named "platforms".

 License:

 GNU General Public License, Version 3.0